cristian-guerrero/legion-go-tricks/README.md

 - Due to an update for the Steam Deck OLED, sometimes FPS gets artificially capped by Steam.
 Usually it's around 72fps
 - FPS slider isn't always accurate
+- (Dec 6th) Nobara bug where you can't go from Desktop Mode to Game Mode directly, you must reboot.
+Nested Desktop works fine.

 ### Resources